IkramSen/dag-analyzer/code_gen/README.md

 First, we highlight that our code generator for the GPU kernels supports for the moment only CUDA.
 CUDA kernels can not be implemented in a similar way as CPU threads.
-In fact, CUDA dissallows sleeping tasks to increase throughput, therefore the gpu kernels are called inside periodic CPU threads.
+In fact, CUDA disallows sleeping tasks to increase throughput, therefore the GPU kernels are called inside periodic CPU threads.
 Our code generator allows also to generate the source code for the GPU kernel and its related calls for other GPU Kernels if needed.